dangershony/StratisBitcoinFullNode/src/Stratis.Bitcoin.Features.Airdrop/readme.md

 The airdrop feature has two modes `snapshot` and `distribute`

 The Airdrop is considered to be a manual processes so it can be run in debug mode and some changes are applied directly to the code, such places are marked as `Manual:` in the `distribute` class.
-To enable the feature in the node builder registere the feature itself similar to the bellow example.
+To enable the feature in the node builder register the feature itself similar to the bellow example.

 ```
                 var builder = new FullNodeBuilder()